 What Are The Differences Between Low Priced and The Most Expensive Fishing Reels in the World

 Answering this question with a full and thorough explanation would require many pages.
 We’re not going down that rabbit hole, tempting as it may be.

 On its most basic level, however, the differences are quite simple.
 The differences between the two are the quality of materials, design, and engineering.

 For example.
-The $20 Shimano IX 4000 is made of basic molded graphite, has no bearings, (bushes only) with a rudimentary drag system.
+The $20 Shimano IX 4000 is made of basic molded graphite, and has no bearings, (bushes only) with a rudimentary drag system.

 It lists the Quick Fire II casting system as its only significant feature.

 On the other end of the spectrum is the Shimano Stella FK 4000.
-It has a list of nearly all Shimano’s flagship technologies, 13 bearings, and full alloy construction.
+It has a list of nearly all of Shimano’s flagship technologies, 13 bearings, and full alloy construction.

-Such a fish would be hard work with the very expensive FK.
+Such a fish would be hard work with the very expensive Stella FK.
 However, in skilled hands, this precision high-performance reel would prevail.